vsrinivas/fuchsia/docs/development/workflows/fx.md

   other product configurations)
 * We selected the board `x64` (on arm64 boards, the board choice is very important!
 Run `fx list-boards` for a list of board configurations)
-* We selected to "preinstall" various developer tools, this includes many basic tools like `cat` and `ls`, as well as more advanced tools, such as `trace`.
 * We selected to build "tests", but not have them included in our [Paving](#what-is-paving) images.